Interactive Ads: How to Stand out in Today’s Marketing Landscape

 Playable ads have the capacity to collect user data so that marketers can determine how users are engaging with the ad, and how they can improve its potency.
 For example, if you find that too many users are losing the micro-game and not proceeding to download it, you can tweak the game’s difficulty so that more users are winning.

 Another benefit of playable ads is that they can be seamlessly placed in a user’s feed, making them appealing to ad publishers like Facebook who want users to engage with the ad while remaining within the app.
-After playing and installing the game or app, users are more likely to open it and continue to engage in gameplay, which generates higher lifetime value (LTV) players.
+No wonder, 52% of agencies and SMBs plan to increase Facebook ads budgets in this year, since Facebook ads still perform very well for them.

 Interactive films give viewers the ability to control the film’s narrative, characters’ decisions, the viewpoint through which they experience the film, and more.